Wii: Third-party development

 Additionally, the lack of third-party support also came from the fact that first-party games released by Nintendo were too successful, and developers were having issues with competing.
 Game developers, such as Rod Cousens, CEO of Codemasters were having issues with the slow sales on the Wii.
 The Nikkei Business Daily, a Japanese newspaper, claimed that companies were too nervous to start or continue making games for the console, some of which considering the Wii to be a fad that will eventually die down in popularity.
 Nintendo considered why this was the case was due to the fact that they "know the Wii's special characteristics better than anyone", and began developing the games for the console long before its release, giving them a head start.

 Due to struggling sales during 2010, developers began creating alternative options.
-Capcom took note of the difficulty of making money on the Wii, and shifted their content to making less games, but with higher quality.
+Capcom took note of the difficulty of making money on the Wii, and shifted their content to making fewer games, but with higher quality.
 According to Sony, many third-party developers originally making games for the Wii started focusing attention more of the PlayStation 3 and Xbox 360.